XygenSS/DDA-stuff-by-xy/Amrita/README.md

 ## Warning: You MUST choose either "Fledgling mind" or "Freed mind" background hobby when creating a character!
 The only way to access crafting recipes related to the mod is to start with these backgrounds.
 Items related to the mod will NOT spawn naturally in the world.

+Pick "Fledgling mind" to start with the knowledge necessary to craft the Amrita.
+Pick "Freed mind" to start with the mutation from the start, allowing you to character-switch immediately after gaining a follower.

 # Questions

 ### How do you install?